robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.10.3

+* More speed up, couple of tweaks...

 ## Version 0.10.2

 * Split up optimiser class so can selectively check if need data for equal weights; speed up